BrandonMiyazaki/TF_Azure_Landing_Zone/landingzones/connectivity/vwan-secure-hub/README.md

 Virtual WAN Hub Environment

 With Azure Firewall:
-Virtual WAN Hub Environment - with Azure Firewall
+Virtual WAN Hub Environment - with Azure Firewall (secure hub)

 What does this deploy?
 This code deploys the following Resources: